Metro Heating and Cooling, Inc.

 How to shut down your cooler:

-3. Turn on your cooler at the thermostat.
+Step 3: Turn on your cooler at the thermostat.
 Set the cooler to run in the cool mode with the pump on.
 This will allow the float seal to relax and relieve the pressure/vacuum in the waterline.
 Some water may run out of the tube at this time.
 The rest of the steps listed below require roof access, except step 7.
 The idea is to run the cooler for long enough to initiate the pre-cool cycle, allowing the float and solenoid valves to open.
 On AeroCool ProStats, press the “drain” button, wait 2minutes, then shut off your thermostat power button.
 On BreezAir coolers with AutoDrain systems, turn off the thermostat with the power button.
 Your cooler will automatically drain 3-4 hours after power-off, or you can follow the steps below.

-6. Drain the cooler.
+Step 6: Drain the cooler.
 On metal coolers and older BreezAir coolers drain the cooler by removing the drain stem.
 Leave the drain in the cooler for next season.
 On BreezAir coolers with auto drains, do not remove the drain.
 Instead, drain the cooler by pushing the drain button on a remote controlled BreezAir cooler.
-For BreezAir EXV series coolers with a wall control, turn off the cooler, then press the up and down arrows at the same time for about 10 seconds.
-Your stat will flash “Drain”, or "dr".
+For BreezAir EXV series coolers with a wall control, turn off the cooler, then press the up and down arrows at the same time for about 5 seconds.
+Your stat will flash “dr”.

 Send mail to

 questions or comments about this web site.